-Budget 2023: Jeremy Hunt seeks to tempt parents and over-50s back to work
+Budget 2023: Jeremy Hunt insists plans will get people back to work

 "A country set on a path of managed decline, falling behind our competitors, the sick man of Europe once again."

-SNP economy spokesman Stewart Hosie said: "It's truly pathetic that the chancellor has failed to cut energy bills, despite having ample resources to do so.
+SNP economy spokesman Stewart Hosie said: "It's truly pathetic that the chancellor has failed to cut energy bills, despite having ample resources to do so."

-"The Tories are ripping families off by keeping bills at such exorbitantly sky-high levels, with many families forced to pay three times what they paid a year ago."
+Liberal Democrat leader Sir Ed Davey said: "This Budget shows the Conservative Party is so out of touch they might as well be living on another planet."Jeremy Hunt and Rishi Sunak had a chance to show they care about the cost-of-living crisis that's hitting millions of Britain's families and pensioners but they failed miserably."

+How has the Budget affected you?
+You can get in touch by emailing haveyoursay@bbc.co.uk.